viaacode/sip-specification/sip_structure/5_structure_package.md

 - The `/descriptive` directory SHOULD at least contain one metadata file: `dc*.xml`.
 - The metadata files in the `/descriptive` directory SHOULD follow the `dc*.xml` naming convention.

-The `descriptive.xml` file at the package-level contains descriptive metadata about the IE(s) of the SIP.
+The `dc*.xml` file at the package-level contains descriptive metadata about the IE(s) of the SIP.
 It relies on the [DCTERMS](https://www.dublincore.org/specifications/dublin-core/dcmi-terms/) schema in order to facilitate a basic description with a limited number of descriptive metadata elements.

 <a id="shareduuidinfo"></a>Descriptive metadata about multiple IEs is divided into different descriptive metadata files.
-There is a link present between each `dc_*.xml` file and the different PREMIS objects in the `preservation/premis.xml` file via a shared UUID.
+There is a link present between each `dc*.xml` file and the different PREMIS objects in the `preservation/premis.xml` file via a shared UUID.
-This shared UUID is stored in the `<dcterms:identifier>` element of each `dc_*.xml` file and in a `<premis:objectIdentifier>` element of each PREMIS object in the `preservation/premis.xml` file.
+This shared UUID is stored in the `<dcterms:identifier>` element of each `dc*.xml` file and in a `<premis:objectIdentifier>` element of each PREMIS object in the `preservation/premis.xml` file.

 Please note that additional IDs must be dealt with in the `preservation/premis.xml` file via `<premis:objectIdentifier>` elements in which the type of ID is specified using the `<premis:objectIdentifierType>` element.